 “Oh, you’re friends with Flame.
 Why the hell didn’t you say so?
 Come on in.”

 The next thing I knew, the alcohol soaked man stepped over and wrenched the purse off of my shoulder.
-He ignored my protests ears and sifted through the contents.
+My protests fell on deaf ears, as he sifted through the contents.
 When he began to root through my wallet, I tried to take it back.
 He smacked me so hard that my face burned.
 I blinked back the tears that sprang to my eyes.
 Again, that small voice in the back of my mind shouted at me.
 I should have just left my purse and everything behind and walked out of the door.
 Fear kept me rooted to the couch.

 “I don’t see no purple cellphone in here,” he said.